 Gaussian processes for image analysis

-GPim is a python package that provides an easy way to apply Gaussian processes (GP) in Pyro and Gpytorch to images and hyperspectral data and to perform GP-based Bayesian optimization on grid data.
-The intended audience are domain scientists (for example, microscopists) with a basic knowledge of how to work with numpy arrays in Python.
+GPim is a python package that provides an easy way to apply Gaussian processes (GP) and GP-based Bayesian optimization to images and hyperspectral data in Pyro and Gpytorch without a need to learn those frameworks.

 pip install gpim